 Cybersecurity jobs in California

 There is a national shortage of cybersecurity professionals who are well-trained and experienced.
-California is now experiencing a shortage.
-At the state level, the supply/demand ratio for jobs is nearly equal to the national average.
+California is now experiencing a drought.
+The supply/demand ratio for jobs is nearly equal to the national average at the state level.

-However, the situation in California’s big metro areas is very different.
-There is a greater shortage of cybersecurity staff in most major regions (see more detailed overview below).
+However, the situation in California’s extensive metro areas is very different.
+There is a more significant cybersecurity staff shortage in most regions (see more detailed overview below).

 There are 78,886 cybersecurity job openings in California, and there are 36,602 cybersecurity job openings throughout the state.

 The following are the top cybersecurity work titles in California, according to CyberSeek:

 - Cybersecurity analyst

 - Cybersecurity manager/administrator